 New Replica Tank

-Cedars Park's excellent bronze sculpture of a Rifleman from the Queen Victoria's Rifle Brigade of the London Regiment — all of eight feet tall — was created by Roger Andrews of Glamorgan, Wales, and donated to the community in November 2019 to Remember all those who were lost in the Great War.
+Cedars Park's excellent bronze sculpture of a Rifleman from the Queen Victoria's Rifle Brigade of the London Regiment — all of 8 ft tall — was created by Roger Andrews of Glamorgan, Wales, and donated to the community in November 2019 to Remember all those who were lost in the Great War.
 This amounted to some 1 million from the British Empire, with the addition of over 2 million wounded, many of whom succumbed to their injuries or were left permanently disabled.
 We should also not forget the military personnel and civilians who died while clearing the battlefields, especially in Flanders and the Somme, due to detritus and munitions remaining after the War had concluded.

 While this Tommy statue was erected in memory of all who died in the Great War, he is in special memory of Rifleman William Ernest Taylor Uglow, who lived in Cheshunt and was the youngest volunteer recruit from the Broxbourne District during the Great War.
 The statue's face is not modelled after Uglow, but the buttons of his rifle brigade, Queen Victoria's Rifles, are accurately represented on the uniform.